 You’ll need the contact details and student numbers of your committee

 Why?
 We use the contact details to update our mailing list and keep you up to date.
-We also use it to ensure that you editing rights to your Bristol SU webpage.
+We also use it to ensure that you have editing rights to your Bristol SU webpage.
 In order to remain affiliated to Bristol SU we need these details and the most up-to-date versions of your core documents.
 It's useful for you Secretary to have a record of all this key information.

 4. Upload your core documents to the bristol su webpage